Uncovering Leadership Blindspots: Conversations Every HR Leader Should Hear

 Exploring Leadership Blindspots in HR: Three Conversations on Growth and Culture

-Over the past few weeks, I’ve had the privilege of joining three outstanding podcasts that speak directly to Human Resource and talent development leaders.
+Over the past few months, I’ve had the privilege of joining four outstanding podcasts that speak directly to Human Resource and talent development leaders.
 Each conversation reminded me that HR is not just about managing people and policies—it’s about shaping cultures where leaders and employees alike can thrive.
 At the heart of that work are blindspots: the hidden patterns and overextended strengths that keep even the most capable leaders from reaching their full potential.

 Tweak Your Blindspots on The Accidental Trainer